BISHAL17048/Heart-Disease-prediction-model/README.md

 Live demo: **[https://heart-diesease-prediction.onrender.com](https://heart-diesease-prediction.onrender.com)**

 > A simple web application that predicts the likelihood of heart disease based on user input.
-The app provides an interactive UI for entering health parameters and returns a prediction along with a short explanation.
+The app provides an interactive UI for entering health parameters and returns a prediction along with a Pie Chart.

 ---